Barbara Jordan

 and made "Chocolate Chunk" cookies.

-a handful of raisins to make Raisin cookies, or a handful of plain M&M's to make M&M cookies.
+I add in a handful of raisins to make Raisin cookies, or a handful of plain M&M's to make M&M cookies.

 (raisin cookies are MY favorite option)